openearth/aeolis-python/docs/user/model_description.rst

 Marine-driven Bed Level Change
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Bed-level change due to marine-driven dune erosion occurs when the total water level exceeds the base of the dune, or the dune toe elevation (``dune_toe_elevation``).
-See :ref:`marine_driven_morphodynamics` for more information.
+See :ref:`dune-erosion` for more information.

 .. _groundwater-module:
 Groundwater Module (Hallin, 2023)